GP-GAN: Towards Realistic High-Resolution Image Blending: The Approach

 \subsection{Blending GAN}

 We seek a low-resolution well-blended image $\tilde{x}_l$ that is visually realistic and semantically similar to the input image.
-A straightforward way is to train a conditional GAN and use the generator to generate realistic images.
-Since we have both the input image and the corresponding ground truth $x_g$, we aims to train a generator that can produce a realistic image approximating $x_g$.
-To achieve this goal, we propose Blending GAN $G(x)$, which leverages the unsupervised Wasserstein GAN~\cite{arjovsky2017wasserstein} for supervised learning tasks like image blending.
-The proposed Blending GAN is different from Wasserstein GAN in that it has a proper constructed auxiliary loss and dedicated designed architecture for $G(x)$.
+A straightforward way is to train a conditional GAN and use the generator to produce realistic images.
+Since we have both the input image and the corresponding ground truth $x_g$, we aim to train a generator in a supervised way.
+To achieve this goal, we propose Blending GAN $G(x)$, which leverages the unsupervised Wasserstein GAN~\cite{arjovsky2017wasserstein} for supervised learning tasks.
+The proposed Blending GAN is different from Wasserstein GAN in that it has a proper constructed auxiliary loss and dedicated designed architecture.

-Recent work discusses various loss functions for image processing tasks in general, for instance, $l_1$ loss~\cite{zhao2015l2}, $l_2$ loss, and perceptual loss~\cite{johnson2016perceptual}. $l_1$ and $l_2$ loss can fasten the training process but tend to produce blurry images.
-The perceptual loss is good at generating high-quality images but is very time and memory consuming.
-We explore with $l_2$ loss because it could shorten the training process and generate sharp and realistic images when combined with GANs~\cite{Isola/cvpr2017}.
-The combined loss function is defined as:
+Recent works discuss various loss functions for image processing tasks, for instance, $l_1$ loss~\cite{zhao2015l2}, $l_2$ loss, and perceptual loss~\cite{johnson2016perceptual}. $l_1$ and $l_2$ loss can accelerate the training process but tend to produce blurry images.
+The perceptual loss is good at generating high-quality images but is time and memory consuming.
+We employ $l_2$ loss in this paper because it could accelerate the training process and generate sharp and realistic images when combined with GANs~\cite{Isola/cvpr2017}.
+The combined loss function is defined as follows: